ExplicITConsulting/set-outlooksignatures.com/parameters.en.md

 ## 30. DisableRoamingSignatures
-Disable signature roaming in Classic Outlook for Windows.
+Disable signature roaming in Classic Outlook on Windows.
 Has no effect on signature roaming via the MirrorCloudSignatures parameter.

 A value representing true disables roaming signatures, a value representing false enables roaming signatures, any other value leaves the setting as-is.

 Attention:
 - When Outlook v16 and higher is allowed to sync signatures itself, it may overwrite signatures created by this software with their cloud versions.
 To avoid this, it is recommended to set the parameters DisableRoamingSignatures and MirrorCloudSignatures to true instead.
-- When Classic Outlook for Windows syncs roaming signatures witht its own internal engine, expect problems with character encoding (umlauts, diacritics, emojis, etc.) and more.
+- When Classic Outlook on Windows syncs roaming signatures witht its own internal engine, expect problems with character encoding (umlauts, diacritics, emojis, etc.) and more.
 Until Microsoft provides a sustaining solution, these Outlook-internal problems will come and go depending on the patch level of Outlook.
-Also see the FAQ '[Roaming signatures in Classic Outlook for Windows look different](faq#41-roaming-signatures-in-classic-outlook-for-windows-look-different)'.
+Also see the FAQ '[Roaming signatures in Classic Outlook on Windows look different](faq#41-roaming-signatures-in-classic-outlook-for-windows-look-different)'.

 Only sets HKCU registry key, does not override configuration set by group policy.